25 Baby Shower Games That Guests Will Actually Love

 2. The Price Is Right – Baby Edition

-How to Play: Show common baby items and have guests guess the retail price.
+Show guests common baby items (or photos of them) and have everyone guess the retail price.
 Closest without going over wins.
+This one always sparks a chat about how expensive newborn life really is — solidarity!

 • Pack of Pampers diapers